digitalaidseattle/plymouth-housing/docs/designs/inventory-design.md

 Dependencies: Supabase database for fetching data.
 Filtering, search, and pagination components.
 State management to manage data flow.

 **Filter DropDown/Search**
-Purpose: Allows users to filter the inventory based on predefineed fields or perform open-ended searches.
+Purpose: Allows users to filter the inventory based on predefined fields or perform open-ended searches.
 Input: User selection in dropdown or text input for search.
 Output: Filtered subset of items that meet criteria.
 Updated inventory table.
 Internal Structure: Dropdown menus for each filter.
 Search bar with an input field.
 Filter fuction that searches through the state and matches each filtered option.